 Each registration form is good for either one (1) or two (2) people.
 The primary registrant must be over the age of 18.
 The secondary registrant must be 13 years of age or older.
 No participants under the age of 13 are allowed.
 If the secondary registrant is age 13, 14 or 15 the primary registrant must be their parent or guardian, on a one to one basis.
 If the secondary registrant is 16 or 17 years old, they must be accompanied by a primary registrant who is 18 years of age or older.

 All applicants must be a Hawai’i state resident, and have a valid Hawai’i drivers license or Hawai’i state ID card.
 If the secondary registrant is aged 13 through 17, a Hawaii school ID card will be accepted.

 Participants can go on one KOE tour per calendar year.
-If you have already been on a KOE tour, and you register again within the same calendar year, your registration will be revoked (even if you get a confirmation email).
+If you have already been on a KOE tour, and you register again within the same calendar year, your registration may be revoked (even if you get a confirmation email).

 The registration form asks you to state whether you currently have a valid Hawaii State ID and/or a valid Hawaii Drivers License.
 If you choose the option of “I do not have a Hawaii State ID or a Hawaii Drivers License” then your registration will be revoked.
 Prospect participants must have a valid Hawaii ID at the time of registration.

 Do not duplicate emails in the registration process.
 We need a separate email address for each participant.

 If you are registered to go on a tour and you need to cancel, please contact us by emailing email@example.com.
-If a participant needs to cancel, and they make arrangements before 4pm on the Friday before that month’s tour, we will put you on the next months tour (if it is requested by the participant).
-If a participant cancels after 4:30pm on the Friday prior to that months Saturday tour, that participant will not be added to the following months tour and you will need to register again.
+If a participant needs to cancel, they will not be added to another month’s tour but must register again.

 Please note the various potential hazards on Maunakea: